Travel Notes: Asia - Malaysia Travel Notes - Updated 04 August, 2023.

 Take a cable car ride to the top of Mount Mat Cincang for breathtaking views of the surroundings.

-As an historic city with a rich past, Malacca (Melaka) is an UNESCO World Heritage Site and offers a glimpse into Malaysia's colonial history.
+As an historic city with a rich past, Malacca (Melaka) is a UNESCO World Heritage Site and offers a glimpse into Malaysia's colonial history.

-Explore the well-preserved architecture, visit the A Famosa fortress, and take a leisurely boat ride along the Malacca River.
+Explore the well-preserved architecture, visit the A Famosa fortress, built in the early 16th century, and take a leisurely boat ride along the Malacca River.

 Known as the 'Pearl of the Orient', Penang is a haven for food lovers.

-Its capital, George Town, is an UNESCO World Heritage Site famous for its colonial architecture, street art, and diverse culinary scene.
+Its capital, George Town, is a UNESCO World Heritage Site famous for its colonial architecture, street art, and diverse culinary scene.

 Don't miss trying local dishes like Penang laksa and char kway teow.